Join us for our Fall Open House on October 9 to find out what makes the Knox community #KnoxProud! Meet with ...

 One way to reduce the impact of electricity generation is the use of renewable energy.
 This refers to electricity that was generated using fuel sources that restore themselves over short periods of time and do not diminish.
 This includes sun, wind, moving water, organic plant and waste material (biomass), and the earth's heat (geothermal).
 Producers of electricity using renewable energy can issue RECs, which allow the owner of the REC to claim the environmental and social benefits of this energy source.

 Knox has shown its commitment to renewable energy and participates in the REC market.
-Currently Knox can attribute 125% of its electricity use to wind power generated in the Midwest.
+Currently Knox can attribute 100% of its electricity use to US-generated wind power.

 Based on this commitment, Knox is a part of EPA's Green Power Partnership.
 The Green Power Partnership is a voluntary program that encourages organizations to use green power as a way to reduce the environmental impacts associated with conventional electricity use.